sass/sass/accepted/calc-functions.changes.md

 * Handle `"*"` and `"/"` tokens when evaluating `SumExpresssion`s and
   `ProductExpression`s as calculations.

+* Remove the `CalculationInterpolation` type, and deprecate the associated JS API and embedded protocol field.
+The problem this type existed to work around is no longer an issue in the new parsing structure.

 ## Draft 3.0

 * Refactor the way calculations are parsed to allow them to coexist with